Fatal Accident Claims

 The time it takes to resolve a fatal accident claim will depend heavily on the individual circumstances of the case.
 Given how serious these matters are, fatal accidents can be very complicated and it will be necessary to gather as much evidence and information as possible before a conclusion can be reached.
 Accessing the highest level of available compensation will often mean that great care needs to be taken over the investigation.

-Yes, there are strict time limits to be aware of when it comes to fatal accidents claims.
+There are strict time limits to be aware of when it comes to fatal accidents claims.
 You will typically have three years from the date of death to start a claim.

 This time limit does not start from the date of the accident itself.
 So, if someone were to pass away in hospital from their injuries, the time limit will start from this date.